whittlem/pycryptobot/README.md

 Special sell cases:

+* "buymaxsize" specify a fixed max amount of the quote currency to buy with
 * If "sellatloss" is on, bot will sell if price drops below the lower Fibonacci band
 * If "sellatloss" is on and "selllowerpcnt" is specified the bot will sell at the specified amount E.g. -2 for -2% margin
 * If "sellatloss" is on and "trailingstoploss" is specified the bot will sell at the specified amount below the buy high